 Exhibit A attached illustrates how the results of a curtailment will be determined, using the above definitions and hypothetical customers “A” through “E.”

 CUSTOMER authorizes Reliant Energy to release relevant billing information and meter data to Golden Energy Services for the purpose of compiling records and payment information for EnergyShare 2000.
-Golden Energy Services will not use this information for any unauthorized purposes.
+Golden Energy Services will not use this information for any purposes other than calculating the Customer incentive payments in accordance with this Agreement.
+Golden Energy Services shall not disclose any information concerning the operations of Customer or HCC it receives or has knowledge of incident to the performance of the obligations hereunder, to a third party (other than Reliant Energy and Golden Energy Services' and Reliant Energy's respective counsel, accountants and investment advisors and other advisors who have agreed to keep such terms confidential) except in order to comply with any applicable law, order, regulation, exchange rule or in connection with an arbitration or dispute relating to this Agreement; provided, Golden Energy Services shall notify CUSTOMER of any proceeding of which it is aware which may result in disclosure and use reasonable efforts to prevent or limit the disclosure.
 Calculations will be open for inspection at Golden Energy Services.
-CUSTOMER may request a review of payment amounts, but the decision of Golden Energy Services and Reliant Energy HL&P regarding payment is final.
+CUSTOMER may request a review of payment amounts at reasonable times.

-Payment will be made by Golden Energy Services check or Reliant Energy HL&P bill credit approximately 30-45 days following the end of each curtailment season month (June through September).
+Payment will be made by Golden Energy Services check or wire transfer to CUSTOMER approximately 30-45 days following the end of each curtailment season month (June through September).
 Incentives will be earned beginning the later of June 1, 2000, or upon execution of this Agreement.

-Any Customer that materially fails to comply with a curtailment notice on more than one occasion per summer risks immediate loss of membership.
+Any Customer that materially fails to comply with a curtailment notice on more than one occasion per summer risks immediate loss of membership in EnergyShare 2000.
 Any member dropped from the Program due to material failure forfeits any future incentives, but will not be required to refund any payments previously received.
+Removal of Customer from membership in EnergyShare 2000 and termination of this Agreement shall be Golden Energy Services sole remedy for Customer's failure to curtail the Drivers in accordance with Article 2 of this Agreement.

-TERM OF AGREEMENT: This Agreement is valid through September 30, 2000, unless terminated earlier by either party.
-If Golden Energy Services terminates an Agreement due to CUSTOMER’s poor or non-performance, the effective date of termination is immediate.
-Otherwise, termination requires at least 30-days written notice.
+TERM OF AGREEMENT: This Agreement is valid through September 30, 2000, unless terminated earlier by in accordance with the terms and conditions of this Agreement.
+If Golden Energy Services terminates an Agreement due to CUSTOMER’s failure to comply with curtailment notices in accordance with Article 4 of this Agreement, the effective date of termination is immediate.
+Otherwise, either CUSTOMER or Golden Energy Services may terminate this Agreement with at least 30-days written notice.

-Because the program is entirely supported and underwritten by Reliant Energy HL&P, earlier termination of the contract between Jerry Golden Energy Services, LLC and Reliant Energy will terminate this Agreement, and the parties will immediately cease to have any obligations to one another except for payment by Golden Energy Services of any unpaid incentives earned by CUSTOMER to the date of such termination.
-Reliant Energy reserves the option to continue the program for one or more years, in which event this Agreement may be extended by letter agreement signed by both parties.
+Because the program is entirely supported and underwritten by Reliant Energy HL&P, earlier termination of the contract between Jerry Golden Energy Services, LLC and Reliant Energy will terminate this Agreement, and the Parties will immediately cease to have any obligations to one another except for payment by Golden Energy Services of any unpaid incentives earned by CUSTOMER to the date of such termination.
+Reliant Energy reserves the option to continue the program for one or more years, in which event this Agreement may be extended by letter agreement signed by both Parties.

 START-UP AND OPTIONAL TESTING: CUSTOMER may be asked to participate in an unpaid testing of the dispatch/notification system prior to the start of actual program operation.

-7. PARTIES AND KEY CONTACTS: This Agreement is by and between Jerry Golden Energy Services, LLC and Enron North America.
+7. PARTIES AND KEY CONTACTS: This Agreement is by and between Jerry Golden Energy Services, LLC and Enron Compression Services Company.
 Golden Energy Services is an independent third-party contractor to Reliant Energy, and as such is not an agent or employee of Reliant Energy.

-Official representative(s) of the parties are:
+Official representative(s) of the Parties are:

 Jerry Golden Energy Services, LLC: